inductiva/inductiva/README.md

 and your are good to go!
 You are ready to start [exploring our tutorial notebooks](https://github.com/inductiva/inductiva/tree/main/demos).

-Notice that, in a local computer you just need to do this once.
-When opening the tutorials in Google Colab, you may need to re-install this between notebooks.

 ## API access tokens

-To use **Inductiva API** you will need an API token to log in.
+To use **Inductiva API** you will need an API token.
 Please request your demo API token via the following Google Form (we will reply to you by email):

 [Request API token](https://docs.google.com/forms/d/e/1FAIpQLSflytIIwzaBE_ZzoRloVm3uTo1OQCH6Cqhw3bhFVnC61s7Wmw/viewform)

-Before running simulations you just need to add the following line and your are good to go:
+Before running simulations you just need to add the following line and you are good to go:

 ```python
 import inductiva